z3no/typescript-solid/README.md

     }
 ```
 By implementing a `Shape` interface that will have to be implemented by every new shape we add.
 We can then use the area() method and make it return the right calculations for each new shape.

+#### Goal:
+This principle aims to enforce consistency so that the parent Class or its child Class can be used in the same way without any errors.

 #### To Do:
 - [x] Refactor the Discount Class from old.ts, made an interface from Discount